 There are few restaurants that can match Kanapa’s commitment to the integrity of Ukrainian cuisine, even while the chefs work to reimagine these traditional dishes for the 21st century.

 The fact that they serve you borscht in a cabbage bowl is reason enough to adore this charming restaurant, Amy tells us.
 Set in a enchantingly restored 19th century wooden building on historic Andriivsk’kyi Descent, Kanapa relishes its role as a Kyiv fine dining institution.
+Booking is essential.